rgambee/self-correction-reproduction/README.md

 ## Results

+Below are selected results from this study compared to those of the original.
+For the original study, only the results for the largest model with the most RLHF fine tuning are included, since that model is the closest match to the one used by this study.

 ### BBQ Bias

 ![Plot of the BBQ bias score in ambiguous contexts for three different prompt styles, comparing this study's findings to those of the original paper](/results/bbq-bias-score.svg)